feathersjs/docs/api/authentication/server.md

   secure: true // whether cookies should only be available over HTTPS },
  jwt: {
-  header: { typ: 'access' }, // by default is an access token but can be any type
+  header: { typ: 'access' }, // by default is an access token but can be any type.
+This is not a typo!
   audience: 'https://yourdomain.com', // The resource server where the token is processed
   subject: 'anonymous', // Typically the entity id associated with the JWT
   issuer: 'feathers', // The issuing server, application or resource